open-amt-cloud-toolkit/docs/docs/Local/installMPS.md

     === "Linux"
         ``` bash
+        cd open-amt-cloud-toolkit
         make build
         ```

     === "Windows (Powershell)"
         ``` powershell
+        cd open-amt-cloud-toolkit
         ./build.ps1
         ```

-4. Provide the IP Address of your development system and press Enter.
+4. Provide the IP Address of your **development system** and press Enter.

     !!! info
         The script will update the `./mps/.mpsrc` file and the `./sample-web-ui/src/app.config.js` file with the IP address you enter.
 It will also run `npm install` for each service to install the necessary dependencies.
 For more information on all available configuration options for MPS [click here](../Microservices/MPS/configuration.md) and for RPS [click here](../Microservices/RPS/configuration.md).